jrelgin/jasonmakes/content/case-studies/2025-05-22-bulding-a-new-nav.md

 slug: bulding-a-new-nav
 description: >-
-  This is going to be a great article and I'm assuming this is being used for the excertp so that's cool
+  This is going to be a great article and I'm assuming this is being used for the excertp so that's cool.
+Updating
-_template: default
 ---

 # This is a heading